dzekelid/sources/_listings/stripe/sources-source-post.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Add Sources Source
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Updates the specified source by setting the values of the parameters
-    details.
+    passed.
+Any parameters not provided will be left unchanged.This request accepts the metadata and owner as arguments.
+It is also possible to update type specific information for selected payment methods.
+Please refer to our payment method guides for more detail.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team